dennislee22/Strimzi-Prometheus/README.md

 prometheus-k8s-rules   5h28m
 ```

-8. Prometheus can now scrape the Kakfa metrics.
+8. Subsequently, Prometheus can now scrape the Kakfa metrics.
 You may check out the Prometheus dashboard to verify this.
 <img width="1436" alt="image" src="https://github.com/user-attachments/assets/1edf6f84-7b3d-4849-8825-78168e83b68d" />

 9. Create a new Prometheus dashboard service in the K8s cluster.
 The internal URL endpoint of this service will later be used as the datasource in Grafana.